 How to resolve conflict and build cooperation.

-All participants will receive a copy of BRIEFER A Solution Focused Practice Manual.
+All participants will receive a pdf copy of BRIEFER A Solution Focused Practice Manual.

 2 Day Solution Focused Practice for Education Professionals

 Four day foundation course in Solution Focused practice.
 This 'flag-ship' programme has been the introduction to Solution Focus for many of the UK's leading practitioners.
 Exciting, energising and inspiring many participants can't wait to get back to their work to use the ideas.